 Doctors advice that the procedure should not be carried out to some patients, due to the risk of possible critical condition after the treatment.
 Some of the people who might not be the best fit for this kind of treatment include the following;

-Since the cupping therapy pulls blood nearer to the skin, it is therefore risky to apply it on any condition that will steer bleeding.
+Since cupping therapy pulls blood nearer to the skin, it is therefore risky to apply it on any condition that will steer bleeding.
 That is why it is discouraged on people who are vulnerable to excess bleeding or areas that will experience bleeding easily.
-All in all, it is a very safe and relaxing procedure that can help the body in many ways.
+All in all, it that can help the body in many ways.

 To be on the safe side, always consult a certified Chinese medicine practitioner if you intend to undergo cupping treatment.
-At Live Well Clinic, our key practitioner, Master Wang is the best person you can consult in Sydney.
+At Live Well Clinic, please consult with our key practitioner, Yunkuo Wang.